 Version 3

-“How are you supposed to take a good picture with that crappy camera?” asked my friend in 8th grade.
+“How are you supposed to take a good picture with that beaten camera?” asked my friend in 8th grade.
 In part, he was right.
-It was a hand-me-down from my dad: a handheld camera covered with slight scratches and visible dents.
-Nonetheless, I felt moved by the idea of creating a “masterpiece” with just a push of a button.
+It was a hand-me-down from my dad: a handheld camera preloved by scratches and visible dents.
+Nonetheless, I felt moved by the idea of creating a “masterpiece” with just the push of a button.

 This was the beginning of my photography journey.

 Back then, bringing my camera with me whenever I travel wasn’t a regular occurrence.
-At least not yet until our family decided to go to Australia during summer break.
+At least not until our family decided to go to Australia during summer break.

 As a curious 15-year-old, I felt the urge to travel the streets of Sydney alone and document all of it with my new camera – the Sony A6000.
-Actually, I had borrowed this sophisticated camera from my dad not expecting a permanent ownership of it.
-Little did I know, the camera kept me busy at all times, which made me feel accompanied and comfortable.
+Actually, this major upgrade was only to be lent out by my dad for the trip, not expecting a permanent ownership of it afterwards.
+Little did I know, the camera kept me busy at all times, making me feel accompanied and comfortable.
 “This is the right camera for you,” I said to myself.

 Obviously, a trip to Sydney wouldn’t be complete without a visit to the Sydney Opera House and its evening light show.
-So I went there right after dusk.
-I figured the show would be an incredible shot, but I really didn’t anticipate the excitement.

 The excitement that rushed through me at the “Click!” wasn’t dissimilar from the anticipation of opening a birthday present.
-The aftereffects of these clicks moved me: a “masterpiece” of a beginner’s luck, a “beauty” of the Sydney Opera House.
+The processed images which encapsulated the lighting so effortlessly moved me: a “masterpiece” of a beginner’s luck, a “beauty” of the Sydney Opera House.

-This time was different.
-I constantly brought “Sony” with me, I began to care about its features, and I started to seriously learn the “three musketeers”: Exposure, ISO, and Focus as I dove deep into the free content of the internet to up my flair.
+Ever since that magical moment, I constantly brought “Sony” with me.
+I began to care about its features, and I started to seriously learn the “three musketeers”: Exposure, ISO, and Focus as I dove deep into the free content of the internet to up my flair.

-After learning the basics, I photo-hunted in my metropolitan city of Jakarta on my way to and from school.
-There is something about Jakarta that’s different than other cities.
-During vacations, I hunted for nature shots: beaches, mountains, and forests.
-Meanwhile, my home city is totally different as it is filled with “grey” skies, tall skyscrapers, and heavy traffic.
-This was part of my journey in finding my favorite subjects.
-In the process, I find it interesting how different it is to edit the city vs. nature.
-When I attempted to edit city shots, there were always unwanted details, such as trash on the street or sewage or smog.
-Even if I got the best possible city shots, I’d always spend more time editing those than that of nature shots.
-By my preference, I wanted my city shots to be seamless, just like any other shots that I take.
-I can achieve this by “healing” unwanted detail, color-contrasting subjects, and Voila!
+After learning the fundamentals, I would photo in my metropolitan home capital of Jakarta on my way to and from school.
+During vacations outside the city, I would hunt for nature shots: beaches, mountains, and forests.
+An extreme contrast to my usual set of “grey” skies, tall skyscrapers, and heavy traffic, this iterative process of finding my favorite subjects has made me realize a trend.

+Whenever I attempt to edit city shots, there would always be unwanted details, such as litter on the street or random people on the background.
+Wanting them to be seamless just like any other shots that I take, I would “heal” unwanted detail and color-contrast subjects.
+All of this masking may have made me feel accepted by the number of likes and positive comments on my social media pages.
+Yet deep down, I know that I have lost a touch of that magic that made me fall in love with photography in the first place.